htty/htty/README.markdown

 Understanding complex HTTP conversations at a glance using history
 ------------------------------------------------------------------

+Now we’ll look at _htty_’s HTTP Basic Authentication support and learn how to display unabbreviated transcripts of _htty_ sessions.

 Assume that we have the following Sinatra application listening on Sinatra’s default port, 4567.

     require 'sinatra'